Adapted from materials provided by University of California – Santa Barbara

 Robert Costanza, director of the Gund Institute at the University of Vermont and one of the IHOPE project

-leaders at NCEAS, said: “Human history has traditionally been cast in terms of the rise and fall of great civilizations, wars, and specific human achievements.
+NCEAS, said: “Human history has traditionally been cast in terms of the rise and fall of great civilizations, wars, and specific human achievements.
 This history leaves out the important ecological and climate contexts that shaped and mediated these events.
 Human history and earth system history have traditionally been developed independently, with little interaction among the academic communities.
 The Nature article provides evidence of the necessities to establish a thorough, long-term historical understanding of the exchange between human societies and the earth system, in order to set standards for safe navigation within planetary boundaries and avoid crossing dangerous thresholds.”

 Planetary boundaries is a way of thinking that will not replace politics, economics, or ethics, explained environmental historian Sverker Sörlin of the Stockholm Resilience Centre and the Royal Institute of Technology, Stockholm.
 “But it will help tell all of us where the dangerous limits are and therefore when it is ethically unfair to allow more emissions of dangerous substances, further reduction of biodiversity, or to continue the erosion of the resource base.
 It provides the ultimate guardrails that can help societies to take action politically, economically.
 Planetary boundaries should be seen both as signals of the need for caution and as an encouragement to innovation and new thinking of how to operate safely within these boundaries while at same time securing human well being for all.”